keyboardpartner/HX3/LATEST/readme.md

 <b>04/26/2016</b> Firmware #3.924, HX3 Flash #3.9e

-* Severe bug in Drawbar Expander firmware fixed, did not respond to Reverb/Split/AB buttons
+* Severe bug in Drawbar Expander firmware fixed, did not respond to Reverb/Split/AB buttons, was introduced in 3.922
+* Severe bug in Leslie control on extension board fixed, was introduced in 3.922
-* Minor bug in HX3 Flash fixed, writes last update time & date to file "hx3_licence_*.txt"
+* Minor bug in HX3 Flash fixed.
+Now writes last update time & date to file "hx3_licence_XXXXXX.txt" - open it to view your serial numbers
 * Revised boot sequence on unfinalized boards to prevent freezes
 * HX3 Flash provides entering of "lost" licence numbers, will create licence info file "hx3_licence_*.txt" and update log file
 * HX3 Flash Reboot bug fixed.
 HX3 board may be reset by power off/on if boot sequence fails.